datafaust/docker_mysql_icarus/README.md

 # docker_mysql_icarus

 Project Icarus was built to track flight data from the OpenSky Network.
-Data is urrently logged every minute to track trajectories.
+Data is currently logged every minute to track trajectories.
 A second python cron container is nested in this repo.
 Future build will be set via docker compose for a simpler setup.
 Future ClickHouse integration coming.

-General process information:
+General process information: Data is pulled with `python` in a dockerized container and loaded into another `mysql` docker container, specifically a staging table.
+Python also executes stored procedures to validate and move data into production as well as clear staging.
+Cron handles the execution of the python script.
+Edit the `python_container/crontab` file if you wish to change the frequency of the cronjob.

 1. make sure you installed docker on your ubuntu machine
 2. clone the repo